davestewart/davestewart-content/content/blog/productivity/workflowy-inboxes/index.md

 WorkFlowy is a fantastic tool to organise everything from todos, to your personal affairs, to your work projects.

-But anyone who's worked with WorkFlowy long enough will know it can be difficult to stay organised when you're constantly jotting down thoughts, but don't have time to find a home for them.
+But anyone who's worked with WorkFlowy long enough will know it can be difficult to stay organised when you're constantly jotting down thoughts – but don't yet have a home for them.

-I've developed a solution I call "[Inboxes](#solution)" to make it easy to save thoughts in the right place, without clogging up your main list or constantly navigating to others.
+I've developed a solution I call "[Inboxes](#solution)" to make it easy to give thoughts a home, without clogging up your main list or constantly navigating to others.

 ## Problem